batra98/Gaurav-Website/README.md

 ## Comment Support

-Comment Support has been added by using [HYVOR TALK](https://talk.hyvor.com/).
+1. Comment Support in the blogs has been added by using [HYVOR TALK](https://talk.hyvor.com/).
+2. Feel free to share your thoughts :heart:.